Understanding Tanzania Business Visa Fundamentals

 - Request your Tanzanian partner include their company's Business Registration Number (BRN) prominently

-- Ensure the letter references specific projects/contracts by name
+- Ensure the letter references specific projects or contracts by name

 - Include the partner's TIN (Tax Identification Number)